“Crave for a thing, you will get it.

 4. Proper Diet (sattvik diet)

 A lacto-vegetarian diet is considered most conducive for physical and mental health as well as for sadhana (spiritual practices).
 Yoga philosophy recognises the three gunas (qualities) that define physicality: tamas (inertia, inactivity), rajas (passion, activity) and sattva (purity, lightness).
 Moving our body and mind towards sattva is the first effort of a spiritual process.
-Only when the mind has been rendered sufficiently pure or sattvik, can it understand and assimilate higher knowledge. sattvik diet has always been advised by yogis and sages because it helps keep the mind light and balanced aside from being best suited to the human body from a physical health standpoint.
+Only when the mind has been rendered sufficiently pure or sattvik, can it understand and assimilate higher knowledge.
+A sattvik diet has always been advised by yogis and sages because it helps keep the mind light and balanced aside from being best suited to the human body from a physical health standpoint.

-sattvik diet consists mainly of fruits, vegetables, grains, nuts and milk and milk products.
+A sattvik diet consists mainly of fruits, vegetables, grains, nuts and milk and milk products.
 Food should be fresh, lightly cooked and lightly spiced because such food contains maximum prana and is therefore most nourishing for both the body and mind.
 A sattvik diet also implies not indulging the senses or eating compulsively but eating only according to the body’s requirements.

 5. Positive Thinking and Meditation (dhyana and Vedanta)